-Cash increased due to cash flows generated from operations.
-Receivables increased due to higher sales for the guarter.
-Contract assets increased due to the higher level of workin-process.
-Inventories increased due to the anticipated ramp-up of new turnkey customers which also resulted in the increase in advance payment to suppliers and increase in accounts payable and accrued expenses.
+Cash decreased due to partial payment of working capital loans.
+Receivables increased due to higher sales for the quarter and invoices for aging material bought back by customers.
+Inventories decreased due to customer buy back of aging materials and the increase in consumption resulting from higher turnkey sales.
+The decrease in advances to suppliers was attributable to the delivery of materials covered by advanced payments and controlled material ordering for the quarter.
 The increase in prepayments and other current assets was due to prepayments made during the period.
-Right-of-use assets (ROU) decreased due to lease amortization for the quarter.
+Property and equipment decreased due to depreciation during the quarter.
+Right-of-use assets (ROU) decreased due to amortization for the quarter.
 The increase in accounts payable and accrued expenses is related to the increase in raw materials.
-Lease liabilities decreased due to the payment of lease amortization for the period.
-Income tax increased due to provision for income tax during the quarter.
-Net pension liability decreased due to the number of eligible members who reached the normal retirement age and the guarter-end revaluation gain due to depreciation of Philippine peso against US dollar.
+Contract liabilities increased due to additional advance payment for aging materials.
+Bank loans and longterm debt decreased due to payments made during the quarter.
+Lease liabilities decreased due to the payment of lease amortization for the quarter.
+Income tax increased due to provision of income tax during the quarter.